 Double click on it and it will open the data flow tab.

-STEP 2: Drag and drop OLE DB Source, Term Lookup Transformation and OLE DB destination from toolbox to data flow region
+STEP 2: Drag and drop OLE DB Source, Term Lookup Transformation and OLE DB destination to data flow region

-STEP 3: Double click on OLE DB source in the data flow region will open the connection manager settings and provides space to write our SQL statement or we can select the table from Drop down list.
+STEP 3: Double click on OLE DB source in the data flow region will open the connection manager settings.
+It provides space to write our SQL statement or we can select the table from Drop down list.

 STEP 4: Click on columns tab to verify the columns.
 In this tab we can uncheck the unwanted columns also.